What You Should Know about Cervical Exams during Pregnancy

 All a cervical exam tells us is the perceived state of the cervix during the time of the exam (remember - these exams are subjective and results can vary from provider to provider).
 Your cervix could experience huge change within the next 3 hours, 3 days, or 3 weeks.
 As birth professionals often say, “your cervix is not a crystal ball.”
 It can’t help us make any predictions about the future.

-A cervical exam CAN be very helpful if you are going to be induced in the next day or two.
+A cervical exam CAN be very helpful if you are going to be induced in the next day or so.

 Having a cervical exam done the day or two before an induction can give you a better idea of what to expect during your induction process, and give you more context for questions you may want to ask ahead of time.
 If you have a doula, they can be a very helpful resource in this situation!